ainame/Swift-WebP/README.md

 ### Target

 Swift-WebP aims to deal with image processing flexibly for WebP format in Swift unlike an image loading library; such as SDWebImage.
 So this library allows you to use many features libwebp has without hassles to use C API from Swift.
-And also you don't need to install libwebp by yourself.
+And also you don't need to install libwebp by yourself if you install this via Carthage.
 This contains it inside the framework.

 ### Support Versions: